psychemedia/sin-eater-resources/src/_through_1880s.md

 > I am quite sure Mr. Hood will be as sorry as any one to find that he has been the means of pinning this unheard of "sin-eater on to us, and thus injuring our fair fame in the sight of the world.
 In future editions of " Christmae Evans " (or may be sooner) I trust Mr. Hood will make the *amende honorable* to which we are entitled.— I am, &c., T. EYNON DAVIES, Congregational Minister.
 Cwmamman, Feb.
 4, 1882.

-At the time, it seems as if Paxton Hood was in the United States of America, as his response in the *Chirstian World* of [Thursday 27 April 1882, p7](https://www.britishnewspaperarchive.co.uk/viewer/bl/0004838/18820427/042/0007) :
+At the time, it seems as if Paxton Hood was in the United States of America, as his response in the *Christian World* of [Thursday 27 April 1882, p7](https://www.britishnewspaperarchive.co.uk/viewer/bl/0004838/18820427/042/0007) :

 > Letter from the Rev Paxton Hood
 >